Increasing positive monoids of ordered fields are FF-monoids: From Puiseux Monoids to Positive Monoids

 \section{From Puiseux Monoids to Positive Monoids}

-We recall that a positive monoid $P$ of an ambient ordered field $K$ is a countably generated additive submonoid of the nonnegative cone of $K$.
+Recall that a positive monoid $P$ of a given ambient ordered field $K$ is a countably generated additive submonoid of the nonnegative cone of $K$.
 We begin this section describing the positive monoids that are isomorphic to Puiseux monoids.
-Then we restate two properties of Puiseux monoids, \cite[Theorem~3.10]{fG16} and \cite[Theorem~3.9]{GG16}, but in the more general context of positive monoids of an Archimedean ambient field, and we verify that these results do not hold when the ambient field fails to be Archimedean.
+Then we restate two properties of Puiseux monoids, \cite[Theorem~3.10]{fG16} and \cite[Theorem~3.9]{GG16}, but in the more general context of positive monoids of an Archimedean ordered field, and we verify that these results do not hold when the ambient field fails to be Archimedean.
 First, let us generalize the concept of Puiseux monoid.

 \begin{definition} Let $K$ be an ordered field.
 A \emph{Puiseux monoid} of $K$ is a positive monoid that is contained in the prime subfield of $K$. \end{definition}